Driveway painting is a very basic, relatively easy DIY project. Here are what I see as the best driveway paint products that really last.

 - Spray or brush/roll (my advice, don’t spray epoxy as there is no cleaning the hose if any hardens)

-- Dries to touch in 2 hours, walk on it in 12
+- Dries to touch in 2 hours, walk-on in 12

 - 7 days for full cure/auto traffic